jjzajac/MultiplePublish/README.md

 # MultiplePublish

-MultiplePublish is node tool for publishing to multiple registry.
+MultiplePublish is npm script that allows publishing to multiple registries.

 ## Supported Registry